New Documents Cast Doubt on ‘In Cold Blood’Posted: February 13, 2013

 Duane West, the prosecutor who ultimately convicted the killers, said this gap is no mystery to him.
 West, 81, remembers when he first heard the names of the killers, Perry Smith and Richard Hickock, on Dec.
 5, 1959 at a morning meeting of the investigators.
 “Dewey said it wasn’t them,” Mr. West recalls.
 “Dewey was convinced it was somebody local who had a grudge against Herb Clutter.”
 However, Dewey’s “In Cold Blood” character never spoke his lines conveying his doubt at this point in the book.

 “Capote blurred the line between truth and untruth, despite his claims of impeccable accuracy.
-His embellishments — which vary from allegedly misquoting people to making composite characters to ending the book with a scene that never happened — have bred ill will,” Van Jensen of the Lawrence Journal-World says.
+His embellishments — which vary from allegedly misquoting people to making composite characters to ending the book with a scene that never happened — have bred ill will,” Van Jensen of the Lawrence Journal-World said.

 Did Capote embellish Dewey’s character in exchange for inside information?
 What is considered “crossing the line” in regards to journalists and their sources in terms of friendship?
 How closely involved should journalists be in the process of official investigation?